tooploox/taxonify_gui/manual/settings_dialog/README.md

 # Settings dialog

-Settings dialog is a component responsible for actions with regard to system users management.
+Settings dialog is a component responsible for actions regarding system users management.
 User can open Settings dialog by pressing `⋮` button from the [Main view](../main_view/README.md).

 __Every__ user can add new users here.
-There's no possibility to remove existing users from the system.
+There is no possibility to remove existing users from the system.

 <p align="center">
   <img src="static/settings_dialog_users_tab.png" border=1>